nakigoe/nakigoe/README.md

 ⭐ Automation of endorsing of all skills of all users in your contact list on LinkedIn:
 <br> <a href="https://github.com/nakigoe/linkedin-endorse-bot" target="_blank">github.com/nakigoe/linkedin-endorse-bot</a>

+⭐ Automation of adding stars to all repositories of the accounts you indicated on GitHub:
+<br> <a href="https://github.com/nakigoe/github-star" target="_blank">github.com/nakigoe/github-star</a>

 ## Microsoft Access VBA E-mailer
 ⭐ Automation of sending HTML-Email via Gmail to a list of recipients in the database (allows you to avoid the bcc list, with this macro each recipient receives a separate email):
 <br> <a href="https://github.com/nakigoe/mailer" target="_blank">github.com/nakigoe/mailer</a>